dannyhope/uxbrighton/2017/sponsor-pack.md

 * **AFTER PARTY** - Everyone loves the chance to network and discuss the day once the conference wraps, what better way than to sponsor the after party?!

+# We'll organise the ordering of branded goods, working with you closely for the best output.

 <p>If you have any questions, email <strong><a href="mailto:emmeline@uxbrighton.org.uk" style="color:#b83246">emmeline@uxbrighton.org.uk</a></strong>
 or DM <strong><a href="https://twitter.com/direct_messages/create/uxbri" style="color:#b83246">@uxbri</a></strong> (DMs are open).</p>